-Time and Date 7 a.m., Pacific time, on June 30, 2022 Meeting Webcast Address virtualshareholdermeeting.com/ACMR2022 Record Date 5 p.m., Eastern time, on May 3, 2022 Voting Stockholders will be entitled to one vote for each outstanding share of Class A common stock they hold of record as of the record date and twenty votes for each outstanding share of Class B common stock they hold of record as of the record date.
-Total Votes Per Proposal 155,810,893 votes, based on 54,074,653 shares of Class A common stock and 5,086,812 shares of Class B common stock outstanding as of the record date.
+Time and Date 7 a.m., Pacific time, on June 15, 2023

+Meeting Webcast Address virtualshareholdermeeting.com/ACMR2023

+Record Date 5 p.m., Eastern time, on April 18, 2023

+Voting Stockholders will be entitled to one vote for each outstanding share of hold of record as of the record date.

+Class A common stock they hold of record as of the record date and twenty votes for each outstanding share of Class B common stock they stock and 5,021,811 shares of Class B common stock outstanding as of the record date.

+Total Votes Per Proposal 155,254,575 votes, based on 54,818,355 shares of Class A common